LostBitset/Kaidun/README.md

 # Kaidun
 A 3D game made in Python with moderngl

+## Gameplay in one sentence

+What if Temple Run was a flight simulator?

 ## Gameplay

 The game mechanics are inspired by Temple Run.
-In this version you fly over desert mountains on an alien planet, and try to travel as far as you can without failing checkpoints.
+In this version you fly over desert mountains on an alien planet, and try to travel as far as you can without failing checkpoints (shown as red triangles).
+You can use a and d to adjust the roll of your alien space-plane, and the try to match it with the roll of the checkpoint marker (the marker should appear as horizontal as possible).
+If you fail, the plane starts shaking and crashes.
+Start and stop by pressing the enter key.

 ## Running it

 - Just run `python main.py`
-    - Use the arrow keys to look around and z to jump
+    - Use the arrow keys to look around
     - Toggle following the mountains with the enter key
 - Files ending in `.test.py` are tests
 - Files ending in `.vtest.py` are "visual tests" for me to make sure things look right